ayaovi/LuckyDivisor/README.md

 # LuckyDivisor

 > "For he who lives more lives than one more deaths than one must die."
-> --Oscar Wilde, The Ballad of Reading Gaol and Other Poems
+--*Oscar Wilde*, The Ballad of Reading Gaol and Other Poems

 ## Overview
 A game in JavaScript where prime numbers are falling and the player has to collect some of them depending on his need.
 The prime numbers are represented as cubes.
 A cube is is simply a rectangle with a number inscribed on it.
 The cubes in the game can be classified as either: